 Hiking Glacier National Park

-In October, I found myself over on Glacier’s stunning east side, in the Many Glacier area.
+In October, we found ourselves over on Glacier’s stunning east side, in the Many Glacier area.
 The mountains there were already snow dusted and glimmering in the autumnal sunshine.
-My hiking buddy and I headed down the gorgeously empty Many Glacier road for an afternoon hiking Glacier National Park.
+We headed down the gorgeously empty Many Glacier road for an afternoon hiking Glacier National Park.

 Hiking to Red Rock Falls